 I couldn’t say the words, though.
 The altitude had left me literally and figuratively breathless.

-One of the lesser-taken hikes around the Cusco region of Peru, The Lares Trek is an excellent alternative to the Inca Trail for those who want to avoid the crowds or haven’t planned their Peru trip months ahead.
+One of the lesser-taken multi-day hiking trails around the Cusco region of Peru, The Lares Trek is an excellent alternative to the Inca Trail for those who want to avoid the crowds or haven’t planned their Peru trip months ahead.
 Organised folks will painfully hand over their dollar for the Inca Trail many months in advance, while those looking for a comfortable ride to the famed Incan citadel will simply hop on the train to Machu Picchu.

 However, if you want a slice of adventure travel sprinkled with plenty of local culture and memorable moments, The Lares Trek is perfect.
 Here’s a daily rundown of my G Adventure’s Lares Trek to Machu Picchu tour, including some days for acclimatisation in Cusco first – but first, a few FAQs.